 I’ve become more adept at isolating those two voices by putting an identity to each.
 When Helga gets too annoying I visualize swiping her off my shoulder with a THWACK and then dropkicking her out the door.
 (So satisfying).

 Inner critics tend to love periods of creative inactivity.
 The best way to keep the beast off your shoulder is to diligently keep up your work on a daily basis in some form.
+Even 15 minutes a day of seat time can make a huge difference can add up to a full article in a matter of days, a chapter, a painting.
+Set a timer and go.

 As a creative soul, it’s important to me to keep a fresh flow of ideas and perspectives entering my psyche so I can continue to grow.
 Taking classes is a wonderful way to do so.
 In recent years I’ve turned to more to online classes.
 Though I appreciate the human component in an actual class, in an online class I don’t have to commute and carve out a substantial chunk of my day to attend one session.
 I also have access to the video content so I can watch the lesson over and over again.
 In terms of engaging with other students, there has always been a dedicated Facebook page to post and comment on other students’ work.